Samsung breaks the update rule: the popular Galaxy smartphone gets a new Android version

 The “current” update for the Galaxy S8 and S8 Plus consists of the November update for Android smartphones.
 Newer devices are already shipped with the December update.
 However: the patch closes a number of security vulnerabilities and helps stabilize the operating system.
 First, the update will be tested in France.
 Only gradually should other countries be supplied.

 Users who are still traveling with the S8 and its older brother should download and install it once the update is also available in Germany.
-This should also affect a fairly large user base.
+This should also affect a very large user base.
 Otherwise, Samsung will not be ignoring its own rules.
-Samsung smartphones are only getting an update because there are still a lot of S8 users.
+Just because there are still so many S8 users that even Samsung smartphones are getting an update.

 Store recommendation for mobile phones and smartphones